 • Performance Baselines: Establish performance baselines for critical metrics and continuously compare the actual performance of your monitoring dashboard against these baselines.
 Deviations from baselines can indicate potential issues or areas that need attention.

-Continuous Improvement Initiatives
+Continuous Network Monitoring Dashboard Improvement

-Continuous Improvement Initiatives
+Continuous Network Monitoring Dashboard Improvement

 Based on the findings from regular monitoring and evaluation, initiate continuous improvement efforts for your network monitoring dashboard.
 Consider the following practices:

 • Dashboard Optimization: Refine the design and layout of your dashboard based on user feedback and evolving requirements.
-Incorporate new widgets, rearrange existing elements, or introduce new visualization techniques to enhance the dashboard's usability and visual appeal.
+Incorporate new widgets, rearrange existing elements, or introduce new network visualization techniques to enhance the dashboard's usability and visual appeal.

 • Alerting and Threshold Refinement: Fine-tune alerting mechanisms, threshold values, or notification policies based on the analysis of incidents and user feedback.
 Adjust thresholds to minimize false positives or negatives, and optimize alerting rules to ensure timely and accurate notifications.